denis-rossati/ip-to-location/README.md

 {"clientId": "your_client_id", "timestamp": 123, "ip": "insert_ipv4_or_ipv6"}
 ```

-And then check your output terminal.
+And then check the consumer console.
 The location must be there :)
 </details>

+### Direct connection

+If you want to type your keys a bit, you can connect to the production broker
+at `ec2-15-228-13-15.sa-east-1.compute.amazonaws.com:9094`.
+The topics are 'location_input' and 'location_output'.

 ---

 ## Decisions through development phase

-- Notice that the application doesn't meet the integration tests requirement.
-I think it is my lack of experience with
-  kafka, but I couldn't isolate my modules from the kafka service itself.
-Instead, I create some e2e tests :)

 - Currently, the topics only accept and producer messages that are a valid JSON with 'clientId', 'timestamp' and 'ip'.
   Unfortunately, the client doesn't have ways to know what is the schema of the message, unless they read this README.